A total variation flow scheme for ergodic mean field games: Introduction

-for every $y\in \mathbb{T}$ \end{definition} Due to numerical errors, all the simulations that will be shown are $\varepsilon$-Nash equilibria with $\varepsilon$ depending on the spatial discretization for solving \eqref{eq: linear} or \eqref{eq: nonlinear} and the temporal discretization of the $\mathsf{TV}$-flow chosen.
-The precise analysis on these quantities is however beyond the scope of this article.
+Due to numerical errors, all the simulations that will be shown in the following sections are indeed $\tau$-Nash equilibria, with $\tau$ depending on the spatial discretisation for solving \eqref{eq: linear} or \eqref{eq: elliptic_nonlinear} and the temporal discretisation of the $\mathsf{TV}$-flow chosen.